 Marinating Meat with Raw Vinegar

-Though vinegar is in a lot of marinade recipes, making a conscious choice to use a raw vinegar will mean that the marination time is tenderizing the meat with more than just the power of acid.
+Though vinegar is in a lot of marinade recipes, making a conscious choice to use raw vinegar will mean that the marination time is tenderizing the meat with more than just the power of acid.
 The additional probiotic nature of raw vinegar means that the marinade is working double duty, tenderizing the meat with cultures as well.

 Marinating Meat with Kombucha